amfairley/memorycards/PATCHNOTES.md

 - Scalability: **Assessor Feedback Addressed: 25**
     * Scalability for a static front end website with some JavaScript functionality consisting of a single webpage has not been a high priority due to its high performance.
 However, many aspects of scalability have been included during the development process.
     * The assets are saved on GitHub and are accessible by GitHub pages when the site was deployed.
 This mimics the benefits of a Content Delivery Network (CDN).
-    * Code minification and image optimisation are used to optimise the performance.
+    * Image optimisation is used to optimise the performance.
     * The JavaScript is written to optimise efficiency and reduce DOM manipulations.
 An example of this is having the game area and guessing table headers hidden and then showing them, rather than creating them through JavaScript.
     * The website is responsive and works well on all tested devices and screen sizes.
     * Future updates would include real time monitoring and analytics to ensure good user experience when a back end is added to allow users to create profiles and track their scores.